MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 > - Do not use the first IP address of your available subnet.
 For example, if your available subnet is from .1 to .254, start your range at .2 or greater.
 > - Currently you can’t create a VM network with **No Isolation** for logical networks that are managed by the network controller.
 You must choose the **Isolate using Hyper-V Network Virtualization** isolation option when creating VM Networks associated with HNV Provider logical networks.
 >::: moniker range="<sc-vmm-2019"
-> - Since the network controller is not yet tested with IPv6, use IPv4 for both the logical network and the VM network when you create a VM network.
+> - Since the network controller isn't yet tested with IPv6, use IPv4 for both the logical network and the VM network when you create a VM network.
 >::: moniker-end

 1. [Create a VM network](network-virtual.md) for each tenant.